radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 A data source in RadiantOne represents the connection to a backend.
 Data sources can be managed from the Main Control Panel > Settings Tab > Server Backend section.
 Configuring connections to all backends from a central location simplifies the management task when changes to the backend are required.
 For more details on data sources, please see [Concepts](concepts).

+>[!note]
->**Note - Data sources can also be managed from the command line using the RadiantOne command line config utility.
-Details on this utility can be found in the RadiantOne Command Line Configuration Guide.**
+>Data sources can also be managed from the command line using the RadiantOne command line config utility.
+Details on this utility can be found in the RadiantOne Command Line Configuration Guide.

 ### Status